Un1xG0d/ZKP-Protocol-PoC/README.md

 This generates `zkp_auth_pb2.py` which contains the generated request and response classes and `zkp_auth_pb2_grpc.py` which contains the generated client and server classes.

+## Client implementation
+The client script consists of two primary functions:
+1. **Register**: Calculates y1 and y2 using the secret x and public values g and h, and sends them to the server.
+2. **Authenticate**: Initiates the challenge-response protocol and verifies the response from the server.

 ## Resources
 [IntroToCrypto Book](https://www.cs.umd.edu/~waa/414-F11/IntroToCrypto.pdf)